Visitors are like food to your website, without them your website will starve.

-Many local news outlets have free or very cheap opportunities to list your business.
+Many local news outlets have free or cheap opportunities to list your business.

-Try doing a Google search for “News your city name”.
+Conduct a Google search for “News + your city name”.
 Again, make a list of all results and reach out to them to include your business.

 Opportunity #4 – Local classifieds

-Many local classifieds also have free or very cheap opportunities to list your business.
+Many local classifieds also have free or cheap opportunities to list your business.

-Try doing a Google search for “Classified your city name”.
-Once again, make a list of all results and reach out to them to include your business.
+Search for “Classified + your city name”.
+And once again, make a list of all results and reach out to them to include your business.

 Opportunity #5 – Industry specific sites

-Chances are, no matter what your business is, there are dozens of industry specific organizations, forums, directories & associations.
+No matter what industry your business is in, there are dozens of industry specific organizations, forums, directories & associations.
 Search Google for your industry name + [organization, forum, etc.]